 Transnational Circulation and Reception of Wartime Memories in post-Yugoslav Migrant Literature

-The project investigates to what extent literary writings may enable readers to get a deeply felt understanding of (traumatic) events that have taken place in a distant area and thus to develop solidarity with experiences of others.
-To this end, this project will develop a method for investigating the reception of historical memory in general and traumatic experiences in particular.
+The project investigated to what extent literary writings may enable readers to get a deeply felt understanding of (traumatic) events that have taken place in a distant area and thus to develop solidarity with experiences of others.
+To this end, this project developed a method for investigating the reception of historical memory in general and traumatic experiences in particular.
 Whereas the transnational circulation of memories is already a well-known process, the impact of such circulating memories on individuals and societies is not nearly so well explored.
 Furthermore, it is often overlook that memories not only travel from the place where the events happened but also are translated back to those places.

 In order to answer the research question how and to what extent post-Yugoslav migrant literature circulates difficult memoriesacross borders and – as a consequence – how migration potentially affects the construction of cultural memory in general, the project sets out the following objectives: